ablake12/To-Do-List/README.md

 ## Prerequisites
 - Python 3.8 or up
 ## Usage
-1. Open terminal and navigate to the To-Do List directory
+Open terminal run the program in the To-Do List directory:
-2. Run the requirements.txt
-- pip install -r requirements.txt
-3. Run the program
-- python3 src/main.py
+`python3 src/main.py`